-10-1: ELECTIONS COMMISSIONER, DEPARTMENT AND STAFF
+10-1: ELECTIONS COMMISSIONER, DEPARTMENT, AND STAFF

-- 10-1.1 The Elections Commissioner is selected annually by the Presidents Council or their designees no later October 1.
-The term of office shall be one year from October 1 to September 30. - 10-1.2 The President of each USG shall nominate a candidate for Assistant Elections Commissioner, who shall be confirmed by the appropriate Senate by October 1 of each year.
-Each Assistant Elections Commissioner shall report to the Elections Commissioner.
-Assistant Elections Commissioners may choose the members of their departments.
-The Elections Department staff shall be chosen by the Elections Assistant Elections Commissioners through an application process once the fall semester begins. - 10-1.3 The Assistant Elections Commissioners from each location shall make up the University Elections Department overseen by the Elections Commissioner. - 10-1.4 No Elections Commissioner, Assistant Elections Commissioner or member of their Department shall be affiliated with any candidate's campaign.
-The Elections Commissioner, Assistant Elections Commissioner, or member of their Departments shall not hold office (elected or appointed) during the newly elected candidates' term of office.
-No Elections Department staff member may be affiliated with any candidate's campaign.
-Violation of this section shall result in the immediate removal of the offending staffer. - 10-1.5 The Elections Department shall oversee elections for all USG elected offices and any special elections that may be held during the year. - 10-1.6 The Elections Commissioner shall issue the final interpretation of this document pending any appeals to the Judicial Board. - 10-1.7 The Elections Department staff shall be required to keep and make public their office hours to answer questions and perform any tasks for their position.

-10-2: NOTIFICATION OF AN APPEAL AGAINST THE ELECTIONS COMMISSONER, ASSISTANT ELECTIONS COMMISSIONER AND/OR DEPARTMENT
+- 10-1.1 The Elections Commissioner is selected annually by the Council of Presidents or their designees no later than sixty (60) days before the beginning of the election cycle. - A. The term of office shall be one year from date of selection through September 30. - 10-1.2 The President of each USG shall nominate a candidate for Assistant Elections Commissioner, who shall be confirmed by the appropriate Senate by October 1 of each year. - A. Each Assistant Elections Commissioner shall report to the Elections Commissioner.
+Assistant Elections Commissioners may choose the members of their departments. - B. The Elections Department staff shall be chosen by the Elections Assistant Elections Commissioners through an application process once the fall semester begins. - 10-1.3 The Assistant Elections Commissioners from each location shall make up the University Elections Department overseen by the Elections Commissioner. - A. No Elections Commissioner, Assistant Elections Commissioner, or member of their Department shall be affiliated with any candidate's campaign. - B. No Elections Commissioner, Assistant Elections Commissioner, or member of their Departments shall hold office (elected or appointed) during the newly elected candidates' term of office. - C. No Elections Department staff member may be affiliated with any candidate's campaign. - D. Violation of this section (10-1.3, A-C) shall result in the immediate removal of the offending staffer. - 10-1.4 The Elections Department shall oversee elections for all USG elected offices and any special elections that may be held during the year. - 10-1.5 The Elections Commissioner shall issue the final interpretation of this document pending any appeals to the Judicial Board. - 10-1.6 The Elections Department staff shall be required to keep and make public their office hours to answer questions and perform any tasks for their position. - 10-2: NOTIFICATION OF AN APPEAL AGAINST THE ELECTIONS COMMISSIONER, ASSISTANT ELECTIONS COMMISSIONER, OR DEPARTMENT - 10-2.1 All complaints against the USG Elections Commissioner, Assistant Elections Commissioner, or Department must be received in writing on an official complaint form which may be picked up from and submitted to the designated office on each location.

-- 10-2.1 All complaints against the USG Elections Commissioner, Assistant Elections Commissioner, and /or Department must be received in writing on an official complaint form which may be picked up from and submitted to the designated office on each location. - 10-2.2 Notice of a complaint and the time, date, and location of any subsequent hearing shall be given to all parties concerned within forty-eight (48) hours of the receipt of such a complaint.
+10-2.2 Notice of a complaint and the time, date, and location of any subsequent hearing shall be given to all parties concerned within two (2) business days of the receipt of such a complaint.
 The name and number of the Judicial Board Leader will be provided.